Scrapbook Titles and Sayings, Martin Luther King

 TIME LINE: 1963 January - Incoming Alabama governor George Wallace calls for "segregation now, segregation tomorrow, segregation forever" in his inaugural address.

-TIME LINE: 1963 June 21 - Mississippi Civil Rights Workers Murders.
+TIME LINE: 1963 June 21 - Mississippi Civil Rights Workers Murdered.

 TIME LINE: 1964 June 28 - Organization of Afro-American Unity is founded by Malcolm X, lasts until his death.